SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 vrj1 = VariableRateJump(rate1, affect1!; lrate, urate, rateinterval)
 ```

-Finally, to efficiently simulate the new jump process we must also specify a
+Finally, to efficiently simulate the new jump process, we must also specify a
 dependency graph.
 This indicates when a given jump occurs, which jumps in the
 system need to have their rates and/or rate bounds recalculated (for example,
 due to depending on changed components in `u`).
 We also assume the convention